CODE OF CONDUCT

 Ensure that valuables are safeguarded securely.
 PUWFC takes no responsibility for personal possessions of players, coaches, referees or spectators.

-3.1 Team Managers are appointed each season by the Management Committee.
+3.1 Team Captains are appointed each season by the Management Committee.
 They are bound by the Rules of PUWFC and WFA and are responsible for managing the affairs of the team.

 a) Inform all players of their selection or non-selection for a match.
 As much notice as is practicable should be given.